flowchain/devify-server/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://deploy.azure.com/?repository=https://github.com/DevifyPlatform/devify-server)

 Before starting to develop your own IoT server.
 You may want to have a try.
-By click the **Deploy to Azure** button, it takes couple minutes to have *devify-server* deploied at Microsoftt Azure web service.
+By click the **Deploy to Azure** button, it takes couple minutes to have *devify-server* deployed at Microsoftt Azure web service.
 The following instructions show how to deploy devify-server and have a try, by using test scripts.

 * Please click above button to deploy this project.